Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Lingering Power**: After casting a spell, your next attack deals 2d6 additional psychic damage.

-**Mageslayer**: Whenever you hit a target that is concentrating with _Lich Bane_, they have disadvantage on the consentration check, and their next spells manacost is doubled.
+**Mageslayer**: Whenever you hit a target that is concentrating with _Lich Bane_, they have disadvantage on the consentration check, and their next spell costs 3 more mana.

 _You have +2 to attack and damage rolls when using this magical weapon_